Comparison

 It's right after Magic Kingdom fireworks

 The monorail Express line after fireworks can back up 20-35 minutes.
 Thousands of guests funnel toward the same station at the same time.
-The bus stops at TTC are nearby and sometimes faster — though they get crowded too.
+The MK bus loop is nearby and resort buses can sometimes get you moving faster — though they get crowded too.

 The post-fireworks crush is the one time where every option feels slow.
 The real strategy is to either leave before the show ends or wait 30 minutes in the park for crowds to thin.